 Once you receive medical care for injuries, the next step is to contact a Bakersfield motorcycle accident attorney at Rodriguez & Associates.
 Ask us how much your motorcycle accident claim could be worth during a free consultation with one of our lawyers.
 We could help recover for economic losses as well as non-economic losses, such as pain and suffering.
 The skill of your attorney can make all the difference in the amount of pain and suffering damages you receive from a California jury – especially if you suffered a catastrophic injury such as brain damage or spinal cord injury.

 Rodriguez & Associates | Bakersfield Motorcycle Accident Lawyers

 At Rodriguez & Associates, we are in business for one reason: to help injury victims in every way we can.
 To that end, our legal team combines our focus on getting the best results for the client along with caring and helpful service at each step of the legal process.
-Our firm is conveniently located in downtown Bakersfield, in the oldest free-standing brick building in the county.
+Our firm is conveniently located in downtown Bakersfield.
 We are available for weekend and evening appointments, charge no fee for consultations and speak both English and Spanish.
 To contact us, please call (661) 323-1400 to schedule a free consultation with one of our qualified Bakersfield motorcycle accident attorneys today.